Setting up Active Directory Authentication using LDAP

 where ftpUser is the name of the user that attempted login.

-- Select a Cerberus FTP Group to represent the virtual directories and permissions for LDAP users.
+- In the Default Group setting, select a Cerberus FTP Group to represent the virtual directories and permissions for LDAP users.
 Note that the “isAnonymous” setting on the group is ignored.
 The group cannot be anonymous.